dell/terraforming-dps/terraforming-gcp/README.md

 ### Updating Versions only

 If branched from here you might only want to update version.
-The versions can be found from the Marketsplace default jinja file, e.g. DDVE: ddve.jinja
+The versions can be found from the Marketplace default jinja file on GCP , e.g. [DDVE](https://console.cloud.google.com/marketplace/product/dellemc-ddve-public/powerprotect-dd-virtual-edition) :
+ ddve.jinja:
 ```jinja
       {% if ddveVersion == "8.1.0.10" %}
         {% set ddveImage = "ddve-gcp-8-1-0-10-1127744" %}